MOST FREQUENTLY ASKED QUESTIONS ABOUT ESSENTIAL OILS

 6. Is it safe to use oils while taking other over the counter cold medicines?

-You may find that the oils are actually more effective than many of the OTC
+Yes, you may find that the oils are actually more effective than what you are taking now.****

 8. Are the oils safe to use on my children?
 Are they safe to use if I am pregnant?